Joe Tandy

 Joseph Tandy (1 January 1983 – 13 May 2009) was a British racing driver and team owner.
+He won the 2005 Formula Palmer Audi championship and was awarded a BRDC Rising Star in the same year.
+Tandy later founded his own team, JTR, which he ran until his death in a car crash.

 Career

-Ministox
+Driver

 Tandy started his racing career unusually in short oval Ministox machinery in 1994.
 However, by the end of 1998, Tandy had won 45 races, with 60 other podium placings as he became both British and World Ministox champion, as well as being a three-time East Anglian Ministox champion.
 He continued in this level of motorsport in 1999, winning another 28 races to become British champion for the second time.

-Mini Sevens

 After a year off in 2000, Tandy took up circuit racing by moving into the Mini Seven Challenge in 2001.
 He competed in four seasons in the championship, picking up ten podiums, including three wins, all coming in 2004.
 He also won the Walter Hayes Memorial Trophy towards the end of the season.
-He also forayed into the TVR Tuscan Challenge by the end of 2004.

-Formula Palmer Audi
+Tandy also took part in the Oulton Park round of the 2004 TVR Tuscan Challenge.

 After finishing college and completing an engineering apprenticeship, Tandy began working as a technician for Jonathan Palmer's Palmersport corporate driving days concern.
 His engineering acumen elevated him to chief mechanic by the age of 22, while his racing career continued to go from strength to strength.
 This allowed him to test a Formula Palmer Audi car at Palmer's Bedford Autodrome, where he set a new lap record of 1:04.2 for the 1.8-mile West Circuit, breaking Justin Wilson's long established record from 1998.
 This gave him an incentive to sell his 70 bhp Mini and move up into the 350 bhp single-seaters.